the-bucket-rider/the-bucket-rider.github.io/content/authors/admin/_index.md

 I am a forth-year undergraduate student at the [Institute for Interdisciplinary Information Science (IIIS)](https://iiis.tsinghua.edu.cn/en/), Tsinghua University. [<a href="uploads/cv.pdf">CV</a>]

-I am interested in theoretical machine learning, optimization, and any mathematical problems that people encouter in practice.
+I am interested in theoretical machine learning, optimization, and other mathematical problems related to pratical algorithms.

 My <a href="/publications">publications</a>.